 The main downsides of employing a cluster for scaling indexing capacity are these:

-- You must install an additional Splunk Enterprise instance to function as the cluster master node.
+- You must install an additional Splunk Enterprise instance to function as the cluster manager node.

 - The cluster does not support heterogeneous indexers.
 All cluster nodes must be at the same version level.
 In addition, all peer nodes in a cluster must use the same

 indexes.confconfiguration.
 For further details, see the next section, "Cluster peer management compared to deployment server".